Vikas131/Data-Engineering-Projects/AWS-Project/readme.md

 📈 PostgreSQL Data Warehouse – Final transformed data is stored in RDS for downstream querying and visualization

 📄 Logged and Monitored – All Lambda and pipeline execution logs are available via CloudWatch

+## 🧪 How to Run the Project

+This project runs automatically on a scheduled basis using Amazon EventBridge to trigger a Step Functions workflow that orchestrates two AWS Lambda functions.
+The pipeline performs data extraction, transformation, and loading into an Amazon RDS PostgreSQL database.

+---

+### ✅ Prerequisites

+#### 📦 AWS Resources Required

+- **Amazon S3 bucket** – To temporarily store raw and processed EV data files.
+- **Amazon RDS (PostgreSQL 13.20)** – For storing the final transformed dataset.
+- **AWS Secrets Manager** – Stores:
+  - S3 bucket name
+  - PostgreSQL host, username, password, database name
+- **Amazon SNS** – Sends success/failure alerts after each step.
+- **Step Functions** – Orchestrates the ETL process.
+- **EventBridge** – Triggers the Step Function on a schedule.
+- **CloudWatch** – Captures logs and execution metrics.
+- **AWS Lambda (x2)** –
+  - Lambda 1: Extract and store to S3
+  - Lambda 2: Load data to RDS

+---

+### 🔐 IAM Configuration

+Each Lambda function should use an IAM Role with the following minimum permissions.

+---

+### 🛡️ VPC & Security Settings

+#### 🔐 Security Group for RDS:

+- Allow inbound traffic from the Lambda's security group on port `5432` (PostgreSQL default)
+- No public access to RDS instance

+#### 🌐 VPC Endpoints (Interface):

+To ensure secure and private communication within your VPC:

+- `com.amazonaws.<region>.s3` – For accessing S3 from Lambda
+- `com.amazonaws.<region>.secretsmanager` – For fetching secrets

+---

+### 🕒 Scheduling with EventBridge

+Create a Rule in EventBridge with your desired cron expression.